KenNyagz/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Team project between me and Maureen Rotich, Metrine Makana on understanding core underlying concepts in web infrastructure.
-- Concepts to learn:
+*Concepts to learn:***
 - DNS
 - Monitoring
 - Web Server
 - Network basics
 - Load balancer
 - Server
-Network basics concept page
+- Network basics
-Server concept page
+- Server
-Web server concept page
+- Web server
-DNS concept page
+- DNS
-Load balancer concept page
+- Load balancer
-Monitoring concept page
+- Monitoring
-What is a database
+- What a database is
-What’s the difference between a web server and an app server?
+- Difference between web server and app server
-DNS record types
+- DNS record types
-Single point of failure
+- Single point of failure
-How to avoid downtime when deploying new code
+- How to avoid downtime when deploying new code
-High availability cluster (active-active/active-passive) What is HTTPS
+- High availability cluster (active-active/active-passive)
+- HTTPS
-What is a firewall
+- What is a firewall